sophiariley/dreamscape/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------

-# Testing- To be edited in 492...
+# Testing

-To run the tests run "npm test" in the terminal.
+To run all available tests, run "npm test" in the terminal.
 This will execute all tests.

-The tests are located in the tests directory.
+Tests are located in the tests directory.

 ## Testing Technology